 SUBMIT YOUR DRAWINGS FOR PLAN REVIEW

-The Board reviews the drawings for conformity to bylaws, building codes and regulations.
+The Planning Department reviews the drawings for conformity to bylaws, building codes and regulations.
+It also assesses the likelihood of success with the Planning Advisory Committee and makes recommendations accordingly.

 Planning Advisory Committee (PAC)